 Any person lawfully entitled to hunt may hunt wild boar with an air rifle .45 caliber or larger and a bullet of 200 grains or greater.
-Any person hunting with an air rifle is subject to all other rifle and firearm hunting regulations.
+Any person hunting with an air rifle is subject to all other rifle and firearm hunting regulations, except that air rifles may be discharged within 500 feet of a dwelling.